sporto/elm-tutorial/tips-tricks/signal_map_with_always.md

 # Signal map with always

-Consider mapping a signal to a function:
+Consider mapping a signal to a view function:

 ```elm
 clockSignal : Signal Time.Time